bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 Notes:

 - Mongoose by default does not save unknown fields that are not defined in the schema.
-This allows a `comments` field to exist on posts in the fixtures without being imported.
+This allows a `comments` field to exist on a `post` in the fixtures without affecting the result.
-- Using `loadFixtureModules` will result in an object that is either built by reading subdirectories (the default) or the result of another generated fixture module.
+- Calling `loadFixtureModules` will return an object that is either built by reading subdirectories (the default) or the result of another generated fixture module.
 - Generated fixture modules will supercede any other fixtures within the directory.
-In other words if a `shops/index.js` file exists, no other fixtures in the `shops` directory will be loaded.
-However you can of course still `require` and export them.
+In other words, if a `shops/index.js` file exists, no other files in the `shops` directory will be imported automatically.
+However, you can of course still `require` and export them.
 This behavior can be thought of as a gateway allowing you to aggregate, modify, and export customized fixtures.

 ## Testing

 It is often useful to run tests against fixture data.
 To help facilitate this, fixtures can be imported and accessed easily.

-After running the imports, fixtures can be accessed both as nested objects and though the full path, allowing easy referencing and iterating over the fixtures.
+After running the imports, fixtures can be accessed both as nested objects and by the full [id](#fixture-ids), allowing easy referencing and iterating over the fixtures.

 ```js
 const { importFixtures } = require('utils/fixtures');